 The Salkantay Trail is every bit as beautiful as the Inca Trail but with one key difference: there’s virtually no-one there.
 The route takes between 4 and 5 days depending on your pace and there is a good chance that you won’t see a single other person for at least 3 of those days.

 Another reason why the Salkantay Trail beats it’s Inca counterpart is that you can do it alone – without a guide.
 The path is clearly marked so you don’t need to worry about getting lost.
-Simply pack a tent and some cooking equipment along with sleeping bags, roll mats and plenty of snacks and you’re good to go.
+Simply pack your carry-on backpack with a tent and some cooking equipment along with sleeping bags, roll mats and plenty of snacks and you’re good to go.
 What could be more romantic than snuggling down in a tent with the one you love in a lush, green valley, surrounded by snow-capped mountains.

 There will be crowds of people when you finally get to Aguas Calientes and then to Machu Picchu but they won’t seem so bad after spending 5 days alone.